-1) Yes, you have to sit for the bar or attorneys exam.
+1) Yes, you have to sit for the California bar or Attorneys exam.

-2) Your specialized practice area will not help you pass the exam.
+2) Your specialized practice area will not help you pass the California bar exam.

 The California bar exam tests over 14 substantive areas of law.
 Your answers will need to reflect your general knowledge of all of these areas.
 The skills and strategies necessary to pass this exam are not the same skills you use in your practice of law.

 3) Having passed another state’s bar exam does not mean you can “wing it” in California.

 The California bar exam is consistently the hardest bar exam in the country to pass.
 Being well prepared and implementing a strategic study plan is your best course of action.

 4) The aggregate pass rate for out of state attorneys is less than 50%.

 If you have to take the test a second time, the pass rate drops by half to approximately 1 in 4.
 Do not take this exam lightly and prepare properly.